 When you’re in deep lunch, like I am here, that changes the game completely.
 Now, I can actually go into a full sprint from that position.
 So, we’re going to cover some of just a basic aspects of this motion here.

 First and foremost, we’re just going to start from a bilateral stance here.
 I’m going to be doing that there just giving you guys kind of a side view.
 My feet are about hip width apart.
 I’m going to take my step forward and all I’m going to focus on is because my knee, based up on how the band is placed on me, is I’m going to feel like it needs to rotate out.
 All you’re going to do is fight that band to rotate your femur inward to reposition the knee while you step in.
-Really you’re going to have to consciously engage your brain with this band here and that’s eventually going to leave you to internally rotating in creating the form of stability (knee stability) between this rotation of the pelvis and that knee joint.
+Really you’re going to have to consciously engage your brain with this band here and that’s eventually going to leave you to internally rotating in creating the form of stability (Knee Stability Exercises) between this rotation of the pelvis and that knee joint.

 See as I do that, there’s two motions involved with one another, I take my step forward and then I drop down into that lunge.
 I keep most of my weight on my lead foot here, so my lead foot is going to be dragging back on the ground.
 Then, from there, what am I going to do?
 Stand up.
-You just repeat this process, you come down, thinking about fighting that rotation of the band inward this way and with the femur and the pelvis and you repeat that process until the cows produce the milk. (knee stability)
+You just repeat this process, you come down, thinking about fighting that rotation of the band inward this way and with the femur and the pelvis and you repeat that process until the cows produce the milk.
+(Knee Stability Exercises)

 Anyway guys, that’s the video (Knee Stability Exercises) that I have so far.
 If you guys drop me, get another 1,250 likes on this post, I will be sure to reciprocate that with some more information like this.
 You guys pick a topic, if not I’ll do something else on the knees or I’ll pick something else that you guys might like.
 Be on the lookout for more videos (Knee Stability Exercises) here in the near future.